Gerald Riggs: Professional career

 In his final year of 1991, Riggs rushed for 248 yards and 11 touchdowns, assisting his team to a 14–2 record.
 He is the only player to rush for 11 touchdowns in fewer than 80 attempts in a single season.
-He went on to rush for four touchdowns in Washington's two playoff games, and two touchdowns in Washington's 37–24 win over the Buffalo Bills in Super Bowl XXVI; it was the last game he played in.
-His six touchdowns in the postseason tied an NFL record.
+He went on to rush for four touchdowns in Washington's two playoff games leading up to Super Bowl XXVI.
+In the game against the Buffalo Bills, Riggs was tasked with short-yardage situations and ran five times for seven yards for two touchdowns as Washington defeated Buffalo 37–24.
+His six rushing touchdowns in the postseason tied an NFL record that was not surpassed until 1997.
+He was waived by Washington in August 1992 and he ultimately never played again.

-Riggs finished his 10 NFL seasons with 8,188 rushing yards and 69 touchdowns, along with 201 receptions for 1,516 yards.
+Riggs finished his ten NFL seasons with 8,188 rushing yards and 69 touchdowns, along with 201 receptions for 1,516 yards.
 Riggs holds the NFL all-time record for most receptions (201) without a receiving touchdown.
+He was inducted into the Atlanta Falcons Ring of Honor in 2013.
+In 2018, he was inducted into the Atlanta Sports Hall of Fame.

+Personal life

 He is the father of Gerald Riggs, Jr., former running back at the University of Tennessee, who played for the Miami Dolphins, and Cody Riggs, a cornerback for the Tennessee Titans.